Don't Starve: Don't Starve Together

 On May 7, 2014, Klei announced that a free multiplayer expansion, Don't Starve Together, would be coming later that year.
 As they had initially decided not to create multiplayer, Klei clarified on their forums that they originally had not been "confident that it would actually work both in concept and implementation" but had changed their minds in response to popular demand and bringing in new help.

 Don't Starve Together made its debut on Steam's Early Access program on December 15, 2014.
 It supports up to six players at a time, who can be either existing friends or strangers and can play in public or private games.
 The expansion contains most, if not all, features of the single-player game, but with ongoing balance patches being made for multiplayer.
 The game was released out of early access on April 21, 2016.
-If the game is purchased, by itself, two copies are given: one for the purchaser, and one stored as a gift for a friend.
+If the game is purchased by itself, two copies are given: one for the purchaser, and one stored as a gift for a friend.

-Presently, this is an altogether separate game from Don't Starve itself: like the single-player game and some of its associated DLC, DST boasts some unique characters of its own (thus far, Winona, Wortox, Wurt, Walter and Wanda); however, the DLC for Don't Starve is not compatible with its multi-player counterpart, and vice versa, although some of the NPCs included in the Don't Starve DLC do appear in DST.
+Presently, this is an altogether separate game from Don't Starve itself: like the single-player game and some of its associated DLC, DST boasts some unique characters of its own (thus far, Winona, Wortox, Wurt, Walter and Wanda); however, the DLC for Don't Starve is not compatible with its multi-player counterpart, and vice versa, although some of the NPCs and characters (thus far, Webber, Wigfrid, Warly and Wormwood) included in the Don't Starve DLC do appear in DST.
 Additionally, the DLC for this game is predominantly character skins that could be acquired by other means as well, such as acquiring enough spools (an in-game currency used to purchase certain clothes) to weave them.

 A Nintendo Switch version was released on April 12, 2022.

+Versions for iOS and Android separate from the original game were announced in 2024 to be published by Netflix, Inc. amid other Klei games joining Netflix.
+They were cancelled by Netflix in 2025 amid a structural change.